chrispsheehan/test-k8s-argo/README.md

 - Update password via `argocd account update-password`
 - Check new password by re-running `argocd login localhost:8080`
 - Delete initial password secret with `kubectl delete secret -n argocd argocd-initial-admin-secret`

+## Deploy app (connect to git)

+- Connect to Git via `https://localhost:8080/settings/repos?addRepo=true`
+  - Make your life easy by marking as public (for testing)

+- Create app `kubectl apply -f argocd-app.yaml -n argocd`

+- App can be seen at `https://localhost:8080/applications?`

+## NOTES

+- Argocd will update from the repo every 3 minutes (be patient!)